jakutis/jakutis.github.io/_posts/2013-10-31-sleep-hygiene.markdown

 * ... for more - [search Youtube with "google talks sleep"](https://www.youtube.com/results?search_query=google+talks+sleep)

 The goal of sleep hygiene is to avoid mistakes of not acting in accordance with your biological circadian rhythm.
-In the order of importance:
+In the order of decreasing importance:

 1. not setting aside 7-9 hours just for sleep (with late stimulating activities and early alarm clocks)
 1. allowing noise and light during your sleep